 - Curved steel girder bridges.
 TxDOT's Bridge Design Engineer prefers to have a monolithic deck on these units because of the complicated interaction between the deck, the curved girders, and the diaphragms.
 PCP fabricators can actually fabricate a pie-shaped panel for use on curved girders, but TxDOT has elected not to use them for this application. - Bridge widenings.
 PCP's are not allowed in the bay adjacent to the existing structure because it is usually not possible to set the panels properly on the existing structure.
 PCP's can be used on the other girders when the widening involves multiple girders. - Phased construction.
-PCP's are not often allowed in the bay adjacent to the previously placed deck because it is difficult to install a header form that leaves enough room for the panels to be set properly on the girders from the earlier stages (see Fig. 3).
-In some cases, the location of the staged construction joint can be adjusted to allow the use of PCP's in all bays (see Fig. 4). - Steel girders with narrow flanges.
+PCP's were not often allowed in the bay adjacent to the previously placed deck because it was difficult to install a header form that leaves enough room for the panels to be set properly on the girders from the earlier stages (see Fig. 4).
+The latest version of the standards moves the location of the staged construction joint to allow use of PCP's in all bays (see Fig. 5). - Steel girders with narrow flanges.
 Girders with flanges less than 12 inches wide make PCP use difficult because the shear studs conflict with the panels.
-Standard details allow shear studs to be skewed across the flange width to facilitate the use of PCP's where sufficient flange width is available.
+Standard details allow shear studs to be skewed across the flange width to facilitate use of PCP's where sufficient flange width is available.

-Fig. 3 Standard PCP Installation for Phased Construction
+Fig. 4 Original PCP Installation for Phased Construction

-Fig. 4 Adjustment of Construction Joint to Allow PCP Use for Phased Construction
+Fig. 5 Revised Construction Joint to Allow PCP Use for Phased Construction